QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

 # **createStudy**
 > PostStudyCreateResponse createStudy(body, opts)

-Create a Cohort Study
+Create a Study

-Create a cohort study examining the relationship between a predictor and outcome variable.
+Create an individual, group, or population study examining the relationship between a predictor and outcome variable.
 You will be given a study id which you can invite participants to join and share their measurements for the specified variables.

 ### Example
 ```javascript